-- 5.13.
-Coupled analysis of a primary structure and a secondary structure, system or component should be performed when the effects of dynamic response interaction are significant. - 5.14.
-For detailed analysis of subsystems, the seismic input, including the motion of differential supports or attachments, should be obtained from the analysis of the main model. - 5.15.
+5.13.
+Coupled analysis of a primary structure and a secondary structure, system or component should be performed when the effects of dynamic response interaction are significant.

+5.14.
+For detailed analysis of subsystems, the seismic input, including the motion of differential supports or attachments, should be obtained from the analysis of the main model.

+5.15.
 The in-structure (floor) response spectra, typically used as the seismic input for linear or pseudo-linear seismic calculations of equipment, should be obtained from the structural response to the design ground motion.
 For each soil-structure configuration, the number of required analyses depends on the national practice, but not less than three sets of ground-response-spectra-compatible acceleration time histories will be used as input for in-structure response spectra generation.
-Depending on the number of analyses, the resulting in-structure spectra will be either averaged or enveloped to produce the final result. - 5.16.
-In order to be used as design seismic input for the structures, systems and components housed by the main structure, the calculated in-structure response spectra should be peak-broadened to account for possible uncertainties in the evaluation of the vibration characteristics of the building's components20.
+Depending on the number of analyses, the resulting in-structure spectra will be either averaged or enveloped to produce the final result.

+5.16.
+In order to be used as design seismic input for the structures, systems and components housed by the main structure, the calculated in-structurefloor response spectra should be peak-broadened to account for possible uncertainties in the evaluation of the vibration characteristics of the building's components.

-DYNAMIC SOIL-STRUCTURE INTERACTION21
+DYNAMIC SOIL-STRUCTURE INTERACTION

-- 5.17.
-When consideration of soil-structure interaction (SSI) effects is required (see clause 5.3), the analyst should first identify acceptable models and analysis procedures based on the assessment of the following aspects: - a) Purposes of SSI analysis and use of the results (e.g. seismic response of the structure for design or assessment, input for seismic qualification of systems and components housed by the structure, basemat response for basemat design, structure-soil-structure analysis); - b) Relevant phenomena that need to be simulated (e.g. seismic wave fields, linear/equivalent linear/non-linear soil behaviour, linear/non-linear simulation of soil-foundation contact, wave incoherence); - c) Methodology/Software to be used, based on the two previous items; - d) For structures containing pools of water large enough to impact the SSI, the SSI model should incorporate the fluid-structure interaction (FSI) effect. - 5.18.
-The non-linear constitutive behaviour of the soil should be considered in the SSI analyses.
-This non-linear behaviour may be introduced by equivalent linear soil properties.
+5.17.
+When consideration of soil-structure interaction (SSI) effects is required (see clause 5.3), the analyst should first identify acceptable models and analysis procedures based on the assessment of the following aspects:

+- a) Purposes of SSI analysis and use of the results (e.g. seismic response of the structure for design or assessment, input for seismic qualification of systems and components housed by the structure, basemat response for basemat design, structure-soil-structure analysis); - b) Relevant phenomena that need to be simulated (e.g. seismic wave fields, linear/equivalent linear/non-linear soil behaviour, linear/non-linear simulation of soil-foundation contact, wave incoherence); - c) Methodology/Software to be used, based on the two previous items;

+e)d) For structures containing pools of water large enough to impact the SSI, the SSI model should incorporate the fluid-structure interaction (FSI) effect.

-20 Typical values used by Member States are $\pm 15\%$.
+Typical values used by Member States are ±15%.

-21 Heavy, stiff structures founded on soft ground may experience significant differences in their seismic response with respect to the same structures founded on stiff rock.
+&lt;sup>23 Heavy, stiff structures founded on soft ground may experience significant differences in their seismic response with respect to the same structures founded on stiff rock.
 Differences may be important even for a ground with an intermediate stiffness.
 This effect is the result of phenomena that are jointly designated as 'soil-structure interaction' (SSI).